Waikato/wekaDeeplearning4j/docs/examples/featurize-mnist.md

 These pool the 2nd and 3rd dimension into a single value, i.e., activations of [512, 26, 26] (512 26x26 feature maps) are pooled into shape [512].
 You can also specify `PoolingType.NONE`
 which simply flattens the extra dimensions (aforementioned example would become shape [346112]).
 `PoolingType` does not need to be specified when using the default activation layer - the outputs are already the correct dimensionality.

 ## Example 1: Default MNIST Minimal
 The following example walks through using a pretrained ResNet50 (from the Deeplearning4j model Zoo) as a feature extractor on the MNIST dataset, and fitting Weka's Random Forest algorithm to the dataset.
-This only takes ~45 seconds on a modern CPU - much faster than training a neural network from scratch.
+This only takes 1-2 minutes on a modern CPU &mdash; much faster than training a neural network from scratch.

 The steps shown below split this into two steps; storing the featurized dataset, and fitting a Weka classifier to the dataset.
-It can obviously be combined into a single command with a filtered classifier, however, the method shown below is more efficient as the dataset featurizing (which is the most expensive part of this operation) is only done once (would be done 10 times using 10-fold CV with a FilteredClassifier).
-It's also much faster to swap out different Weka classifiers.
+It can be combined into a single command with a filtered classifier, however, the method shown below is more efficient as the dataset featurizing (which is the most expensive part of this operation) is only done once (would be done 10 times using 10-fold CV with a FilteredClassifier).
+It's then much faster to try out different Weka classifiers.

 Note that the first time this is run, it will need to download the pretrained weights, so actual runtime may be longer.